Ravens’ Judon says focus is on sacks, not contract extension

 OWINGS MILLS, Md.
-(AP) — Baltimore Ravens linebacker Matthew Judon said is not worried about his future.
+(AP) — Baltimore Ravens linebacker Matthew Judon said he’s not worried about his future.

 He believes that would be unfair to his teammates.

-Even though Judon is playing in the final year of his $2.59 million rookie deal, he said his focus is entirely on the next game in front of him.
+Even though Judon is playing in the final year of his $2.59 million rookie deal, he said his focus is entirely on the next game.

 “The better I play, the better our team plays, the more it helps me out with the contract,” Judon said.
 “I am not really thinking about that.
-I have a job to do everyday.
+I have a job to do every day.
 How selfish would it be for me and to all these guys if I’m just out here pouting about some money?

 “I am blessed to be here.
 So, I am just going to soak it up and take every advantage and opportunity I have to play hard and have fun with my guys.”